mendix/cf-mendix-buildpack/README.md

     cf bind-service <YOUR_APP> <SERVICE_NAME>

 Note that not all databases are automatically picked up by the buildpack.
-If `cf push` returns an error like `Could not parse database credentials`, you need to set the `DATABASE_URL` variable manually using the details included in the service.
+If `cf push` returns an error like `Could not parse database credentials`, you need to set the `DATABASE_URL` variable manually or set database [Mendix custom runtime variables](https://docs.mendix.com/refguide/custom-settings) to configure a database.
+Note these need to be prefixed with `MXRUNTIME_`.

 Now we need to push the application once more.